pattern-lab/website/patternlabsite/docs/advanced-auto-regenerate.md

 The Node version of Pattern Lab has the ability to watch for changes to patterns and select files.
 When these files change, it will automatically rebuild the entire Pattern Lab website.
 You simply make your changes, save the file, and the Node version of Pattern Lab will take care of the rest.

-## How to Start the Watch and Self-Host the Frontend
+## How to Start the Watch and Self-Host the Pattern Lab Website

-By default, running `grunt serve` or `gulp serve` will compile the Pattern Lab frontend and host it on <a href="http://localhost:3000">http://localhost:3000</a> via the excellent [BrowserSync](http://www.browsersync.io/docs/) library.
+By default, running `grunt serve` or `gulp serve` will compile the Pattern Lab website and host it on <a href="http://localhost:3000">http://localhost:3000</a> via the excellent [BrowserSync](http://www.browsersync.io/docs/) library.
 This is the recommended way to launch Pattern Lab Node versus using the filesystem.

 BrowserSync is a tool with a lot of depth, but Pattern Lab Node ships with the following task configurations inside the [Gruntfile](https://github.com/pattern-lab/patternlab-node/blob/master/Gruntfile.js):